 Emilio Frugoni 853, Montevideo, Uruguay, +598 2418 4705

-Bistró Sucré Salé offers a taste of France in the heart of central Montevideo – more specifically, in the beautiful, historical building of the Alliance Francaise.
-The fountain-and-iron gazebo in the courtyard, the songs of Edith Piaf and the smell of freshly baked croissants create a delightful ambience that transports diners to another continent.
+Bistró Sucré Salé offers a taste of France in the heart of central Montevideo.
+More specifically, in the beautiful, historical building of the Alliance Francaise.
+The fountain and iron gazebo in the courtyard, the songs of Edith Piaf and the smell of freshly baked croissants create a delightful ambience that transports diners to another continent.
 Bistró Sucré Salé is open for breakfast, lunch and brunch on weekends and offers a completely different experience from all other restaurants in Montevideo.
-The delicate balance of flavors, its warm and welcoming atmosphere and Italian-quality espresso make Bistró Sucré Salé an experience to enjoy.
+The delicate balance of flavors, its warm and welcoming atmosphere and Italian-quality espresso make the Bistró Sucré Salé experience a joy.

 Boulevard Artigas 1271 esquina Charrua, Montevideo, Uruguay, +598 2402 7779

-El Mercado del Puerto is one of the main gastronomic destinations for the citizens of Montevideo and tourists alike.
+El Mercado del Puerto is one of the main gastronomic destinations for the Montevideo locals.
 While the market is simply overflowing with stands that serve parilla-grilled meat, one of the best places to eat is Empanadas Carolina.
 Empanadas are a typical Latin American dish made with fried or oven-baked dough filled with spiced meat.
 This family-run business serves the most delicious empanadas in town.
 There is often a very long line and the wait might take up to 20-30 minutes but no one should leave Montevideo before tasting these excellent empanadas.

 This charming restaurant can be found in the old town of Montevideo and it is hands-down the best seafood restaurant of the city.
-As one of the kind waitresses will explain, the menu is written solely on chalkboards as it changes every day – printed menus are not necessary.
+As one of the kind waitresses will explain, the menu is written solely on chalkboards as it changes every day.
 The owner and head chef of Es Mercat believes in utilizing exclusively fresh products for his dishes and it is only after his daily trip to the Puerto del Buceo, the city’s best fish market, that he decides what to serve that day.
 Es Mercat offers excellent food, meticulous presentation and a wonderful atmosphere, making it the best bet for a delicious fish-based meal in Montevideo.